GENOMICS AND TRANSCRIPTOME ANALYSIS METHODS

 Assessment methods and criteria

--knowledge, application of knowledge and learning ability are verified during the discussion of the exam or the presentation, in the replies to questions.
+Knowledge, application of knowledge and learning ability are verified during the presentation and in the replies to questions.